RyuZhihao123/CHITreeProject/README.md

 ## (b) How to properly use our synthesized dataset:

-In our CHI submission, we synthesized a large tree dataset with 12 different species in total.
+In our CHI submission, we synthesized a large tree dataset with various different species.
 Here are some examples in our dataset:

 <div align=center>